Yes, my 12-year old daughter attends Dover Middle School.

 My passion lies in helping others and improving things - anything: a process, an outcome, someone's day.
 I do not believe in the "we have always done it this way" mentality; sometimes things ARE great the way they are, but even then we must keep our minds open to new information and viewpoints.

 I am a life-long New Hampshire resident, spending my childhood in Keene, Ossipee and Concord.
 My husband and I moved to Dover in 2005 after seeing what other towns in the area had to offer.
 My parents were entrepreneurs and business owners, so I learned my strong work ethic at a young age through watching my parents, but also by working for their businesses.
 During high school I babysat for many neighborhood families and also worked the fountain at Friendly's!
-After graduating from Concord High School, I attended Ithaca College, and completed my degree in Business Administration at SNHU.
+After graduating from Concord High School, I attended Ithaca College, and later completed my B.S. in Business Administration at SNHU.

 I began my professional career as a radio host and journalist, but quickly transitioned to the business world, working for eight years as a Program Manager at Connection (formerly PC Connection) in Merrimack, NH.
 As a Program Manager, I managed a departmental operating budget of $2 million, and increased our intake from $11 million to over $20 million.